LUMSim/ICCS23Data/README.md

 ## Data Files

 There are two data files in this repository.
+The 2-way file contains all results from the 2-way covering arrays, and the 3-way file contains all results from the 3-way covering array.